carlyle105142/Twitter_Sentiment_Analysis/README.md

 In this project, I demonstrate the use of Twitter API (V2) to download weekly tweets that contain the keyword "#covid19".
 The date is fixed from Dec.
 18, 2022 to Dec.
 25, 2022.
 Use of some preliminary text processing techniques (removing stopwords, lemmatization) as well as sentiment/subjectivity score calculattion will be demonstrated.
-In addition to that, some visualization are created in order to answer the following questions:
+In addition to that, some visualization are created in order to answer some questions of interets:

 #### Questions of Interest: